What is perspective taking

 Prevent bias and stereotype

 Every individual has a unique perspective.
 We view each other differently than we view ourselves, and sharing the same environment doesn’t always lead to the same conclusions.

 According to research, diverse teams that engage in perspective-taking activities generate more creative ideas than homogeneous teams21.

 Teaching new skills to children is important, but it is also essential to practice them ourselves.

 Whenever parents discipline children to change their behavior, they are trying to shift the children’s perspective so that it agrees with theirs.
 Conflicts and power struggles often result if the children’s viewpoints are ignored22.

-In order for our children to accept our viewpoint, we need to show them that we understand theirs first and that we have taken it into consideration.
+In order for our children to accept our viewpoint, we need to start seeing things from a child’s perspective first and show that we are taking perspective into consideration.